qadenz/qadenz.github.io/pages/docs.md

 - `applicationName`: This is an obscure item that can be enabled in the Capabilities configuration on Grid Nodes.
 This setting allows tests to be directed to specific Nodes on a Grid.
 This is an optional parameter on the Suite XML, and the Selenium Grid must be configured for this to function.
 - `browser`: Specifies which browser will run the test.
 - `browserVersion`: An optional parameter that allows a specific version of the browser to be used for the test.
+- `browserConfigProfile`: Provides arguments for the browser configuration.
+This is optional.
+If the parameter is not declared, or if the parameter value does not match an existing profile name, no arguments will be passed to the `WebDriver` for the execution cycle.
 - `platform`: Directs the tests to a Node running a given OS.
 This parameter is optional.
 - `timeout`: Sets the max allowable time for the Explicit Waits to run in Qadenz.
 This is an optional parameter, expressed in seconds.
 If this parameter is not given, a default of 30 seconds will be used.
 - `appUrl`: The full URL of the application under test.
 - `retryInterceptedClicks`: This works with the `click()` command.
 If a click throws an `ElementClickInterceptedException`, enabling this parameter will direct the `WebDriver` to retry the click using the `Actions` API.
-Do note, however, that this exception is typicaly a symptom of a selector issue.
+Do note, however, that this exception is typically a symptom of a selector issue.
 This parameter is optional, and defaults to enabled.

 The `gridHost` and `applicationName` are Suite-level parameters, and are assigned only once during execution prior to any tests executing.
 The others are all Test-level parameters, and are assigned before each `<test>` node on the TestNG Suite XML file.